RzeroCode/CareerPath/README.md

 ![Image of Queries](https://raw.githubusercontent.com/RzeroCode/CareerPath/main/images/queries.png)

-Below you can see the output screen of an example query: "I want to study computer science at Koc University which career related skills will I gain from it and which work profession in which company I will likely end up forking for?":
+Below you can see the output screen of an example query: *"I want to study computer science at Koc University which career related skills will I gain from it and which work profession in which company I will likely end up forking for?"*:
 ![Image of Output Screen](https://raw.githubusercontent.com/RzeroCode/CareerPath/main/images/output_screen.png)

 **As you can see in the image some skills have marks on them, indicating they are currently trending skills according to the algorithm.**

-*A 25 page lengthy scientific report will be provided if asked, it includes how the scoring algorithm works, how is data collected, formatted and background of the project*
+*A 25 page lengthy scientific report will be provided if asked, it includes how the scoring algorithm works, how is data collected, formatted and background of the project.*

 ## Installation